 The good news is that Canada continues to be ranked among the top twenty nations in terms of innovation.
 Canada did not drop from its 2017 ranking of 18th among 127 nations.
 Our overall score dropped only marginally from 53.7 in 2017 to 52.98 in 2018.

 Switzerland maintains its number one position, a ranking it has held since 2011.
-The Netherlands, Sweden, the UK, Singapore, the US, Finland, Denmark, Germany and Ireland round out the top ten.
-Israel was number eleven, which bears mentioning due to its impressive move up the rankings from number seventeen in 2017.
-You can see the rankings in detail at https://www.globalinnovationindex.org/analysis-indicator.
+Sweden, the United States, The Netherlands, the United Kingdom, Finland, Denmark, Singapore, Germany and Israel round out the top ten.
+To see the rankings in detail - click here.